 You start with any dairy free milk (e.g. almond milk or cashew milk), and then add cornstarch to it to thicken it up.

 If you need 1 cup of heavy cream, start with 1 cup of non-dairy milk, then add cornstarch to it and mix as you add.
 In general, you’ll need about 2 tablespoons of cornstarch per cup of milk.

 The final lactose free cashew cream substitute is a nut-based option.

 This one will take a bit of extra work, and you won’t be able to buy it anywhere that I know of.

-It won’t whip great, but is another option for general cooking.
+While cashew cream won’t whip up well, it is another option for general cooking.
 Here’s the recipe.

 In short, you’ll need to blend together raw cashews with water in a food processor and find the right consistency.
 You can then substitute the vegan cashew cream in a 1:1 ratio with heavy cream.